jmathtech/LotteryNumberGenerator/README.md

 # Lottery Number Generator
-A 'lucky number' generator for the Powerball Lottery game in the U.S. Good luck!
+A 'lucky number' generator for a lottery game in the U.S. Good luck!
-The Powerball numbers are selected with a range of 1-69 for the five white ball numbers and a range of 1-26 for the red Powerball number.
+The lottery numbers are selected with a range of 1-69 for the five white ball numbers and a range of 1-26 for the red ball number.
-This program will select random numbers and put them in order to play on a Powerball playslip.
+This program will select random numbers and put them in order to play on a lotto playslip.

 ## How to use the program